 Are you ready for another fun and super easy balloon experiment!?
 This balloon experiment uses a cool trick with water to make it flame-resistant!
 Let’s go ahead and get started with this Balloon and Candle Experiment.

-Check out more fun and simple Weather Experiments for Kids here!
+Check out more fun and simple Science Experiments With Matches here!

 This science experiment is one of my kid’s favorites, and I am sure your kids will love it too!
 It makes learning about the heat capacity of water fun for everyone!

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 How to make a fireproof balloon

 - Light a candle and put it on a plate

 - Get the balloon as close to the flame as you can until it pops

 - Fill another balloon with a little water and the rest of the way with air

 - Lower the water and air-filled balloon toward the flame and see what happens